Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 11:06 And the best part is the pricing is straightforward.

-11:10 You only pay for the data that you use with no hidden overage fees or per seat pricing.
+11:09 You only pay for the data that you use with no hidden overage fees or per seat pricing.

-11:20 for free to all open source projects.
+11:17 They also have they provide the pro version for free to all open source projects.

-11:22 So if you're an open source maintainer and you want to have Scout APM for that project,
+11:22 So if you're an open source maintainer and you want to have Scout APM for that project, just shoot them a message or something on their pricing page about that.

 11:36 The link is in your podcast player show notes as well.

-11:39 And please use that link.
+11:38 And please use that link.

-11:40 Don't just search for them because otherwise, they don't think you came from us.
+11:40 Don't just search for them because otherwise they don't think you came from us.

 11:44 And then they'd stop supporting the show.